 CDAR has been diligent in reaching out to the cities for the impact that COVID-19 has had on the real estate industry.
 Some cities have already responded, and we are waiting for others to provide updates.
 This section will change as updates are sent to us.

-The city of Palm Springs has issued a shelter-in-place order for the entire city, asking residents to stay at home and for non-essential businesses to close.
-To read the official order, please click here.
+Palm Springs has issued a shelter-in-place order for the entire city dated March 19, asking residents to stay at home and for non-essential businesses to close.
+To read the official order from March 19, please click here.

 As Cathedral City is abiding by all federal, state, and county directives as it relates to COVID-19, their directive for open houses are that 10 or less people be gathered in one space, and that they observe distances of six feet or more from one another.